dujanhung/json-validator/doc.md

 @unique
 ```

-marks this JSON entry as unique against similar values within the array.
+marks this value as unique against similar values within the array.

->[!IMPORTANT]
->if you duplicate such entries, the script would reject.

 ___